 Saffron Walden (Conservative majority 24,991): We reported yesterday that Katherine Bennett has withdrawn from the shortlist for this seat.
 Today, I can exclusive reveal the name of the third candidate who has joined the shortlist in her place:

 - Laura Farris: A barrister specialising in employment and equality law, Farris (pictured, right) is Vice-Chair of Tooting Conservatives and sits on the panel of Counsel for the Equality and Human Rights Commission.
-A former BBC and Reuters journalist, she has worked for Hilary Clinton in the Senator’s New York office.
+A former BBC and Reuters journalist, she has also worked in politics in the US.
 Farris is the daughter of the late Michael McNair-Wilson, former MP for Newbury, and the niece of Patrick McNair-Wilson, former MP for the New Forest.
 She contested the Richmond Park selection a few days ago.

 The other two candidates who will contest the Saffron Walden selection on Tuesday are: